emdash/brainbox/manual.md

 nodes on which you intend to perform subsequent operations.

 *Key Concept*: Buckets are created as needed.
-If a bucket already exists, the *input set* is *unioned* with existing contents.
-Use `--replace` to ignore discard the previouse bucket contents.
+If a bucket already exists, the *input set* is replaces the existing contents.
+Use `--union` to also retain the existing contents of the bucket.

 *Key Concept*: Bucket names are arbitrary strings.
 They can be as short or as long as you like.
 As meaningful or meaningless as you